CDCgov/MIRA-NF/README.md

 Now, you can run the pipeline using two methods: locally or within a high computing cluster.
 In both cases you will need to launch the workflow from the mira-cli folder.

-Inputs for the pipeline include:
+Input parameters for the pipeline include:

 - profile - singularity,local,hpc \ the singularity profile must always be selected, use local for running on local computer and hpc for running on an hpc.
 - input - <RUN_PATH>/samplesheet.csv with the format described above.